StephenSQ/Project_MindSwept/README.md

 My first attempt in making a complete website which happens to be a simple minesweeper web game - first made in CodePen.
 This is a repo where I put a copy of it and I'm also using this to practice using Git and Github.

+Here's the full website on [CodePen.](https://codepen.io/stephensq/full/PoabeJm "The Full Page View")
+Here's the one with [Its code.](https://codepen.io/stephensq/pen/PoabeJm "Along With Its Code")

 That's all I have to say, now I'll use this readme file to practice markdown syntax

 ## two dashes for a subheader huh ?